zhewen404/axolotl/flow.md

     - 5: random seed of error injection (zhewen's running 0-4, elise can run 5-9);
     - 100: 100 cpus per taks;
     - debayer: benchmark name \{2dconv, histeq, dwt53, debayer\}
+    - note that when there are too many jobs in the queue, submitting more tends to take longer (?) so it's always good to check by running ``condor_q`` and see if there are 16 new jobs (corresponding to x=1...16) pushed into the queue, each with 100 subjobs.
+If there are some jobs say x=3 not properly spawning subjobs, then ``condor_rm`` the job and run ``./run_dag.sh 3 5 100 debayer``
 6. ``./run_benchmark_seed.sh 6 50 debayer # run a different random seed``
 7. ``./run_benchmark_seed.sh 7 50 debayer # run a different random seed``
 8. ``./run_benchmark_seed.sh 8 50 debayer # run a different random seed``